Guidelines for application

 The arbuscular mycorrhizal fungus found in AGROMYC®VITAL is Rhizoglomus intraradices.
-This is a fungal species with proven potential of colonizing a broad spectrum of plants which can form mycorrhiza.
-The fungus has a broad genetical basis so that it is adapted to a broad range of different edapho-climatic conditions, ranging from temperate zones climate to dessert as well as tropical rainforests climates.
+This is a fungal species with proven potential of colonising a broad spectrum of plants which can form mycorrhiza.
+The fungus has a broad genetical basis so that it is adapted to a broad range of different edapho-climatic conditions, ranging from temperate zones climate to desert as well as tropical rainforests climates.

-The guarantied concentration of spores is over 10.000 spores per L, the usual concentration is >35.000 spores per L and over 100.000 living symbiotic propagules per liter ecoMy AGROMYC®VITAL Specific weight of product: < 400 g/l
+The guarantied concentration of spores is over 10.000 spores per L, the usual concentration is >35.000 spores per L and over 100.000 living symbiotic propagules per L ecoMy AGROMYC®VITAL Specific weight of product: < 400 g/L

 Moisture content of product: < 15%

 9. How long and under which conditions can I store AGROMYC®VITAL?